pathak9090/Analysis_2body_coincidence/README.md

 ### Technologies
 Project is created with:
-* fast-histogram version: 0.9 (Offers 25 times more speed compared to numpy.histogram2d)
+* fast-histogram version: 0.9 (Offers 25 times more speed for 2D histograms in comparison to numpy.histogram2d)
 * h5py version: 3.1.0
 * SciPy version: 1.6.0
 * NumPy version: 1.19.0